Nit2590/Selenium-HYBRID/README.md

-# Selenium-HYBRID
+# Selenium-Project
-A Selenium Hybrid Framework for UI Based Applications
+# This is My OLd Company project which can be used for UI and API testing